-The previous Mulgine Hill Mineral Resource estimate was completed by Optiro Pty Ltd in June 2016 in accordance with the guidelines provided by the 2012 JORC Code.
-Since the June 2016 Mineral Resource estimate, the Company have drilled an additional 26 RC holes for 1,007 metres and sampled 1,956 metres of historic BQ and NQ core that was previously not assayed.
+The previous Mulgine Hill Mineral Resource estimate was prepared by Optiro Pty Ltd in May 2017 in accordance with the guidelines provided by the 2012 JORC Code (see ASX Annuouncement dated 28 July 2017).
+Since the May 2017 Mineral Resource estimate, the Company has drilled an additional 153 RC holes for 8,912 metres and four HQ diamond holes for 321 metres.